majdzain/E-Commerce-Example-Flutter/README.md

   }
 }
 ```
-- Your json data about **Products With Pagination** that retrieved from the API when send the requests(getProducts) should contains the keys like below:
+- Your json data about **Products With Pagination** that retrieved from the API when send the request (getProducts) should contains the keys like below:
 ```
 {
     "data": [